minxuancao/GithubEntitlement/README.md

 db.michelle_processed_comments_test.findOne() # show a processed comment
 db.michelle_processed_issues_test.findOne() #show a processed issue
 ```
+## Features

+The data pipeline current generates the following text-level features for each comment in a issue, and aggregating to create features for the issue:

+length of text

+average length of each word

+number of punctuations

+number of question and exclamation marks

+number of 1 letter word

+number of capitalized letters

+number of urls

+number of tokens with non-alpha characters in the middle

+number of modal words

+number of unknown words as compared to dictionary

+number of emojis

+number of markdowns

+number of mentions

+number of occurence of "+1"

+number of polite words(not yet implemented)

+number of insult words (improvement: could use a more complete set.)

 Related Packages the pipeline uses to generate features: